lippertmarkus/lippertmarkus.github.io/_posts/2020-03-14-synology-le-dns-auto-renew.md

 sudo chown -R mycertadmin /usr/local/share/acme.sh/  # use your newly created admin user
 ```

-The first issuance and deployment is done manually. `acme.sh` stores all your settings and credentials so that the renewal can happen automatically in the future.
+The first issuance and deployment is done manually. `acme.sh` stores all your settings and credentials, so that the renewal can happen automatically in the future.
 Have a look in the [`acme.sh` wiki](https://github.com/acmesh-official/acme.sh/wiki/dnsapi) to find out the parameters you need to set for your DNS provider:
 ```bash
 cd /usr/local/share/acme.sh
 # set environment variables for your DNS provider and your used DNS API